Near-Field Signal Processing: Unleashing the Power of Proximity: Introduction

 \section{Introduction}

 Electromagnetic (EM) fields generated by an antenna create distinct spatial regions, each with unique characteristics \cite{balanis2011modern}.
-Closest to the antenna surface is the near-field (NF) region, which is divided into reactive and radiative sub-regions, as illustrated in Fig.~\ref{fig_nf}.
-The reactive NF, immediately adjacent to the antenna, is dominated by fields that rapidly diminish with distance and become negligible beyond a boundary of approximately $\lambda / \pi$, where $\lambda$ is the operating wavelength.
+Closest to the antenna surface is the near-field (NF) region, which is divided into reactive and radiative sub-regions, as illustrated in Fig.~\ref{fig_nf}. {The reactive NF, immediately adjacent to the antenna, is dominated by fields that rapidly diminish with distance and become negligible beyond a boundary of approximately $\lambda / \pi$, where $\lambda$ is the operating wavelength~\cite{nf_book_Kalashnikov}.
+The intensity of the reactive fields is almost independent of the distance to the antenna, and the reactive fields become negligible in comparison with the radiative fields at a distance $\lambda/\pi$.
 Beyond this boundary lies the radiative NF, itself split into two regions.
 The first part, known as the aperture zone, extends from the reactive NF to approximately $0.62\sqrt{A^3/\lambda}$, where $A$ is the antenna's maximum linear size.
 In this zone, the reactive fields are insignificant, the wavefront is quasi-planar, field strength remains nearly constant with distance, and the field amplitude distribution mirrors that of the antenna aperture.
-The second part of the radiative NF is the Fresnel region, stretching from $0.62\sqrt{A^3/\lambda}$ to $2 A^2 / \lambda$.
-In this region, the radiation pattern begins to form, but its shape depends on the distance from the antenna.
+The second part of the radiative NF is the Fresnel region, stretching from $0.62\sqrt{A^3/\lambda}$ to $2 A^2 / \lambda$.} In this region, the radiation pattern begins to form, but its shape depends on the distance from the antenna.
 This is due to changing phase relationships and varying field amplitude ratios between different antenna elements as distance increases.